manuel-serrano/bigloo/README_WASM.md

 ## How to compile Bigloo/WASM

-1. First, compile Bigloo in this repository (as usually).
+  1. First, compile Bigloo in this repository (as usual).
   2. Make the WASM heap: `cd runtime && make heap-wasm`.
   3. Compile the WASM lib: `cd runtime && make lib-wasm -j`.
      This will create the files `bigloo_s.wat` and `bigloo_s.wasm` in the Bigloo lib directory.
   4. Install WASM lib and heap: `cd runtime && make install-wasm`

 These requires the `bigloo-wasm-merge` tool and the `gen_dummy_wasm_imports` (found in `tools/gen_dummy_wasm_imports.scm`).